University-of-Delaware-IT-ESCS-SysEng/postgresql-crunchy-operator-examples/README.md

 postgres-operator namespace.
 If you do not do this, the operator will not be able to pull its images.

+## PVs

+The persistent volume resources are defined in the pvs/ directory.

+## Databases

+To create, for instance, grouper-prod:

+kubectl apply -k grouper-prod

 ## Notes

 If this project ever really gets a Dockerfile, then we will have to